 - Engineering firms employed the majority of surveyors but some worked for construction companies and state or local governments.

-- Advances in technology will require fewer people to do this work causing a small decline in employment through 2024, according to U.S. Bureau of Labor Statistics (BLS) predictions.
+- The U.S. Bureau of Labor Statistics (BLS) expect 11 percent growth in this job between 2016 and 2026.
 Individuals who have bachelor's degrees will fare better in the job market.

 Education and Licensing Requirements

 To work as a surveyor, you will usually need a bachelor's degree.
 Most employers prefer job candidates who have majored in surveying.
 Some will hire workers who have degrees in civil engineering and forestry.

 Regardless of where in the United States you want to work, you will need a license.
 Each state, as well as the District of Columbia, have specific requirements that its professional licensing board sets.
 They may include a college degree from an ABET-accredited program, passing multiple exams, and getting several years of work experience.
 Contact the professional licensing board in the state in which you want to work for further details.
 NCEES (National Council of Examiners for Engineering and Surveying) maintains links to list of licensing boards on its website.